 Employees.
 Our principal asset is our employees, many of whom have technical and professional backgrounds and undergraduate and/or advanced degrees.
-As of December 31, 2024, we had approximately 7,500 employees (including union employees), of which approximately 1,900 were salaried and 5,600 were hourly employees.
+As of December 31, 2023, we had approximately 8,200 employees (including union employees), of which approximately 1,900 were salaried and 6,300 were hourly employees.
 The number of employees at any given time depends on the volume and types of active projects in progress, as well as our position within the lifecycle of those projects.
 We believe that we have strong relationships with our employees and that the quality and level of service that our employees deliver to our customers are among the highest in our industry.

+Diversity and Inclusion.
+A diverse workforce provides a broader perspective on the challenges our customers look to us to solve.
 To excel as a business, we must continue to hire the best talent and secure the full participation and commitment of all employees.
 Our culture is to always treat people with respect, dignity and fairness.
 Historically, women have represented a small percentage of workers in the construction industry.
 This sometimes presents challenges, as well as opportunities, in attracting and recruiting women to our workforce.
-Women made up 11.7% of our U.S. workforce as of December 31, 2024, which is in line with the representation of women in the U.S. construction workforce at large of 11.2%, according to data from the U.S. Bureau of Labor Statistics ("BLS").
-Racial and ethnic minorities represented slightly over half of our U.S. construction workforce as of December 31, 2024, which is generally in line with BLS data.
+Women made up 11.1% of our U.S. workforce as of December 31, 2023, which is in line with the representation of women in the U.S. construction workforce at large of 10.8%, according to data from the U.S. Bureau of Labor Statistics ("BLS").
+Racial and ethnic minorities represented about half of our U.S. construction workforce as of December 31, 2023, which is generally in line with BLS data.

 Union Workforce.
 We are signatory to numerous local and regional collective bargaining agreements, both directly and through trade associations, as a union contractor.
 These agreements cover all necessary union crafts and are subject to various renewal dates.
-As of December 31, 2024, our workforce included a total of approximately 3,600 union employees.
+As of December 31, 2023, our workforce included a total of approximately 3,600 union employees.
 Estimated amounts for wage escalation related to the expiration of union contracts are included in our bids on various projects; accordingly, the expiration of any union contract in the next year is not expected to have any material impact on us.
 During the past several years, we have not experienced any significant work stoppages caused by our union employees.